akibnizam/Poker-Game/README.md

 A Game of Extreme Poker

+# How to run
+To compile the game you can use: `javac src/main/java/model/*.java src/main/java/viewcontroller/*.java src/main/java/view/*.java`
+And to run the game you can use: `java -cp src/main/java view.PokerGame`

+Run these commands from outside the src directory.

 # Background
 The rules for EXTREME Poker are very similar to Texas Holdem and are as follows: